Roadmap 2026

 • Tiếng Việt

-We do not assume everyone speaks English.
-Fluxer needs to feel usable internationally, whether English is your first language or not.
+Fluxer shouldn't assume everyone speaks English.
+It needs to feel usable internationally, whether English is your first language or not.

 Because the app changes quickly and the team is small, the first translation pass is drafted with LLMs.
 LLM literally means large language model, and this is one place the tool fits: it saves humans from starting every locale from a blank page.
 Native speakers then catch what a model can miss: tone, terminology, awkward phrasing, and cultural details.
-People have told us the current localisation is already good in many languages, but we still want native speakers involved before we treat it as something people can rely on.
+People have told me the current localisation is already good in many languages, but I still want native speakers involved before treating it as something people can rely on.

-After the self-hosting release, localisation moves into a self-hosted Weblate instance so the work can happen in the open.
-To improve an existing locale or add a new one, email i18n@fluxer.app and we will put you on the waitlist.
+Localisation is moving into a self-hosted Weblate instance so the work can happen in the open.
+To improve an existing locale or add a new one, email i18n@fluxer.app.

 #4: Federation and multiple backends